ohjelmistokehitys/docker-commands/readme.md

 docker run --rm syslogs-image
 ```

-Now, when you run your image, it will automatically download the log file, filter the CRITICAL messages, and sort them.
+Above, the `docker run --rm syslogs-image` will create and start a new container with the previously built image.
+When started, the container will automatically download the log file, filter the CRITICAL messages, and sort them.
 The output will be printed to the terminal and the container will exit after the script has finished.

+We could also specify a name for this container, but it is not necessary, as we only want to run the process once.
+The `--rm` option will automatically remove the container after it exits, which is useful for one-off tasks like this, and prevents the accumulation of stopped containers in your system.
+If you want to keep the container after it exits, you can omit the `--rm` option and specify a name to identify the container later.

-If you want to access the terminal of the container, you can run the image with the `-it` options and specify to run the `bash` shell instead of the script that was specified in the `CMD` instruction of the Dockerfile:
+If you want to access the terminal of the container for debugging or other purposes, you can run the container with an interactive shell with the `-it` options.
+Specify to run the `bash` shell instead of the script that was specified in the `CMD` instruction of the Dockerfile by adding `bash` at the end of the command:

 ```bash
 docker run --rm -it syslogs-image bash
 ```

-Add and commit your changes to the `Dockerfile` to your repository.
+Finally, add and commit your changes to the `Dockerfile` to your repository.
 You could also push the image to a Docker registry, such as [Docker Hub](https://hub.docker.com/) or [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry), if you want to share it with others or use it in other projects.

 ## Submitting your solution